 - BE CREATIVE & EXPERIMENTAL!!!

-- See our Ground Stories events for further inspiration – coming soon!
+- See our Ground Stories ideas for further inspiration!

 Grounded in knowledge about, awareness of, and compassion for the surrounding community, let prayer guide your action.